patelprashant/coleure/ISSUES.md

 Solved
 ======

+- Loading indicator.
+- When add a new color the color wrap scrolls.
 - Support for HSL and RGB.
 - Add the percentages on the HSL values.
 - Check: Chrome scrollbar apparently not displaying.
 (Nothing happened)
 - Markup: change `<code>` to `<kbd>`.
+- Scroll position wasn't being recorded.